LetPeopleWork/FlowMetricsCSV/README.md

 Read on to see details about how to configure `flowmetricscsv`.

 ## Create Flow Metrics Visulization
 To create the visulizations with `flowmetricscsv`, you need various inputs.
 First and foremost, you need to provide a csv file that includes the date when an item was started and closed (unless it's still in progress).
 The csv can contain other information, but it's not needed nor relevant for any of the visulizations.
-Using the "history" parameter, you can define which perioud you want to visualize.
+Using the "history" parameter, you can define which period you want to visualize.
 Do you want to see the last 30 days or rather the last 90 days?
+You can specify either a fixed number of days (use the last x days to create a rolling period), or a fixed date (use all items that are newer than the specified date).

 ## Configuration
 In the [ExampleConfig.json](https://github.com/LetPeopleWork/FlowMetricsCSV/blob/main/ExampleConfig.json) file you can see the default configuration.
 There are general settings and configurations per chart.
 Below you can find a summary of the various options.